tieupmedia/HwtTypo3HwtAddress/README.md

 - Plugin for list and single view and zip search in frontend
 - Template-based handling and partial for "record wasn't found" in single view
 - Selectable template variants for each plugin action.
 Just configure new variants selectable in flexform via page TSconfig.
 Add related partials for output in frontend.
+- Advanced 'record not found' handling for single view.
+(Redirects to page or action, show a content element, show a standalone template, system's 'page not found' handler)

 **Integration**